raghu-guduguntla/Gen-AI-Projects/instagram-reel-fact-checker/README.md

 ---

-# Autonomous Fact-Checking Agent for Instagram Reels — Built on n8n
+# Fact-Checking Agent for Instagram Reels — Built on n8n

 This repository contains an **n8n workflow** that takes an **Instagram Reel URL**, extracts the audio, transcribes it, identifies factual claims, verifies them using live web search, and generates a **human-readable authenticity report**.